lorddrago12/lorddrago12/README.md

 - 🌐 **Web Apps** - Building projects with HTML, CSS & JavaScript
 - 🎨 **Design Work** - Graphic design and visual content

+### Fun Facts about me

+* I like reading books and making games.
+* I'm a graphics desginr and a music artist too.
+* I like playing chess.